NHSDigital/record-a-vaccination-guidance/app/recording-a-vaccination.md

 ### Selecting an assessment date

-Select an ‘Assessment date’ the patient is assessed.
+Select the date the patient is assessed.
 The date will remain the same until you make new selections during your session or log out.
-Select ‘Choose another date’ if the vaccination was in the past.

 ### Selecting an estimated due date (for maternity services)